BenderRobotics/brest/docs/usage.rst

 This config will be merged with user specific config.
 User config overrides and adds items to project specific config.

+The first parameter ``project`` indicate what project you want to use from configuration file.

 After you have created your configuration file, you can use it in Brest by instancing the :class:`~brest.Resources` class::